crabshank/Cheat-engine-tools/readme.md

 **a** is an address(in string or number form, use '0x…' for addresses in hexadecimal) of an instruction that when that instruction is executed, the breakpoint will hit, *or* a table with: {address, onWrite}; where if **onWrite**==true, the breakpoint will hit if **address** is written to, and otherwise the breakpoint will hit when the **address** is accessed.

-**c** is a string or table of strings specifying what to log (could be a (sub-)register or e.g. register*y+x or, XMM0-15 or FP0-7, or any of those surrounded by square brackets to indicate a pointer (to specifiy the byte range you wish to log use `[…](b,f)` syntax {e.g. `[RSP](0,7)` will log 8 bytes: RSP to RSP+7}, to be specific for this log.
+**c** is a string or table of strings specifying what to log (could be a (sub-)register or e.g. register*y+x or, XMM0-15 or FP0-7, or any of those surrounded by square brackets to indicate a pointer (to specifiy the byte range you wish to log use `[…](b,f)` syntax {e.g. `[RSP](0,7)` will log 8 bytes: RSP to RSP+7; you can also do something like `[RDX](0,R8-1)` to read function argument pointers}, to be specific for this log.
 If you do not do either of these, it will default to logging 1 byte.), depending on whether you're using x64 or x86.
 Use "0x…", again, for hex offsets e.g. "RAX+0xC".
 Sub-registers are also available (the variable names defined below "-- EXTRA SUB-REGISTERS AVAILABLE:", in the code).
 N.B.
 This argument is only optional when argument **a** is a table.

 ***To log values in functions and the return values of these:***